snoopyeom/Anomaly-Transformer/README.md

 ```

 Training and evaluation artifacts are saved under `--model_save_path`.
+A figure named `update_performance.png` will visualize validation loss and F1
+score across the number of CPD-triggered updates.
+Metrics are recorded at the end of each epoch, so each point corresponds to the
+update count observed up to that epoch.

 ## Citation
 If you find this repo useful, please cite our paper.